 CIS receives cash from grants and contributions designated by the grantors to be given to specific state and local CIS affiliates.
-The total amount held by CIS and owed to affiliates was \$612,268 and \$175,295 as of September 30, 2016 and 2015, respectively.
+The total amount held by CIS and owed to affiliates was \$1,083,912 and \$612,268 as of September 30, 2017 and 2016, respectively.
 The amount owed to affiliates is recorded within accounts payable and accrued liabilities on the statement of financial position.

 Certain members of the CIS Board of Directors have made contributions and/or pledges to CIS.
-These contributions approximated 4.4% and 2.5% of CIS's total support and revenues in 2016 and 2015, respectively.
-Total outstanding pledges receivable from members of the CIS Board of Directors totaled approximately 0.1% and 1.1% of total pledges receivable in 2016 and 2015, respectively.
+These contributions approximated 15.0% and 4.4% of CIS' total support and revenues in 2017 and 2016, respectively.
+Total outstanding pledges receivable from members of the CIS Board of Directors totaled approximately 0.3% and 0.1% of total pledges receivable in 2017 and 2016, respectively.
 The contributions received were made to support the general operations of CIS and designated funds for a CIS affiliate.